Dinesh-Jakka/photography-nav/README.md

 # photography-nav
-This is a navbar for a photography website
+This is a simple navbar for a photography website.
+Built with the help of html and css.